ivx/serverless-workshop/README.md

 serverless deploy
 ```

-* Refactor method to use dynamodb table instead of api retriebe value.
-See part-8 handler.rb
+* Refactor method to use dynamodb table instead of directly using api to retrieve temperature.
+See part-8 handler.rb.
+* Let's talk about cost / scaling of dynamodb.

 ## Part 9 - Update dynamodb template automatically
 * In the next part we will update the value in the database automatically